 This chart describes the expected percentage of people who perform the job of New Policy Coordinator that make less than that salary.
 For example 50% of the people who perform the job of New Policy Coordinator are expected to make less than the median.

 Processes incoming applications for new and renewing policies to include changes/updates according to company guidelines for group health, dental and/or life policies.
 Responsibilities include reviewing and screening requests, calculating new premiums, issuing new policies and associated documentation.
-Requires an associate's degree or its equivalent and 0-2 years of related experience.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on limited experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Works under general supervision.
-A certain degree of creativity and latitude is required.
+Serves assigned accounts by responding to inquiries and resolving issues of concern.
+Requires an associate's degree or its equivalent.
 Typically reports to a supervisor or manager.
+Possesses a moderate understanding of general aspects of the job.
+Works under the close direction of senior personnel in the functional area.
+May require 0-1 year of general work experience.
 View full job description